two people standing in front of white board with various schematic drawings

 gears

-Developed in Canada by Dr. Peter Cornish, Stepped Care 2.0© (SC2.0) is an innovative, evidence-informed model for organizing mental health and addiction services into a co-designed, flexible system of care.
+Developed in Canada by Dr. Peter Cornish, Stepped Care 2.0© (SC2.0) is an innovative, evidence-informed model for organizing mental health and substance use health services into a co-designed, flexible system of care.
 Unique in its client-centric and recovery-oriented approach, the model is designed and implemented to fit the needs of diverse organizations and communities.
 The model can include in-person and virtual modalities, asynchronous and synchronous approaches, as well as self-guided and provider-supported services.

 An advanced approach.